 - Professor Billie Maglott, Assistant Professor of Nursing

-- Professor Teresa Phillips, Associate Professor of Nursing (ABD)
+- Dr. Teresa Phillips, Associate Professor of Nursing

-- Professor Esther Rudolph*, R.N., M.S.N., Assistant Professor
+- Professor Esther Rudolph*, Assistant Professor of Nursing

 Hunter Hall, home of the MVNU Nursing Department, has three simulation rooms with lifelike and responsive mannequins, two large practice laboratories, and a state-of-the-art Clinical Learning Laboratory.